lavanet/lava/x/projects/README.md

 }
 ```

 The admin key lets the admin edit the project's admin policy, enable/disable the project and add/delete other project keys.
 A single user can be admin in multiple projects.
-The subscription owner is automatically considered an admin in all of the project created under it.
+The subscription owner is automatically considered an admin in all of the projects created under it.

 The developer key lets a user to use the project, i.e., make RPC calls and use the project's CU.
 A single user (consumer) can only be a developer in one project.
 The project's developer can be viewed as a dapp developer that wants to use Lava to get RPC data for their dapp.
 To allow end users use their project to get RPC data, the dapp developer will need to use badges.
 For more details on badges, see [below](#badges).